 f.
 After your pipeline is created, the pipeline status page will appear.
 And the pipeline will automatically start to run.
 You can see the progress as well as success and failure messages as the pipeline performs each action.

 g.
-Open the Beanstalk URL and you will be able to see the updated code.
-In our case
+Open the Beanstalk URL, and you will be able to see the updated code.

 Step 4: Commit the changes and update your app

 You can revise your code and commit the changes to the repository.
 CodePipeline will detect your updated sample code and then automatically initiate deploying it to your EC2 instance via Elastic Beanstalk.